-With Pogo’s prepaid energy services, you can expect honesty and transparency and a helping hand when you need assistance keeping the lights on.
+With Pogo’s prepay electricity service, you can expect honesty and transparency and a helping hand when you need assistance keeping the lights on.

 Pre-Approved Deferred Payment Plan (DPP): we pre-approve all our customers for a Deferred Payment Plan without any fees, interest or credit checks (within certain limits).
 This way, if your account balance ever goes negative and you need a little help paying that balance, we have you covered.
 Please see our FAQ on Deferred Payment Plan and PogoEnergy.com/legal-privacy for all the terms and conditions relating to our DPP.

 Satisfaction guarantee: We’re so confident that you’ll love Pogo that if you’re ever unhappy with our service at any time, you can switch to another provider without penalty and we will refund any unused service balance (net of any print and post fee).
 Customers on a Deferred Payment Plan will need to pay their remaining balance before switching.

 Pogo Rewards is Pogo Energy’s Customer Rewards Program with daily deals and giveaways.
 Pogo customers are automatically enrolled to receive receive $25 Pogo Rewards Dollars every month and can redeem them in more than 500,000 ways.
 The Pogo Rewards Program is scheduled to end in December 2022.

 Just as reliable as the big electric companies because Pogo’s prepaid energy service is delivered to you the same way that the big guys deliver electric services to you.
 What’s more, if your area experiences any kind of power outage, weather-related or other, we will put you in touch with your Transmission and Distribution Utility (TDU) provider who is responsible for delivering electric service safely and securely.